 Impact on District Tax Rates: Assuming no further development, the value of the land and improvements currently existing within the District will be the major determinant of the ability or willingness of owners of property within the District to pay their taxes.
-The 2021 Certified Assessed Valuation of the District is \$51,070,927.
-After issuance of the Bonds, the Maximum Requirement will be \$570,094 (2044) and the Average Requirement will be \$529,858 (2023 through 2046, inclusive).
-Assuming (1) no increase or decrease from the 2021 Certified Assessed Valuation; (2) the issuance of no additional debt; and (3) no other funds available for the payment of debt service, tax rates of \$1.18 and \$1.10 per \$100 assessed valuation at a ninety-five percent (95%) collection rate would be necessary to pay the Maximum Requirement and the Average Requirement, respectively.
-The District's 2022 Certified Assessed Valuation at a ninety-five percent (95%) collection rate would be necessary to pay the Maximum Requirement and the Average Requirement, respectively.
-The District's Estimated Assessed Valuation as of September 1, 2022 is \$161,400,000.
-Based upon the assumptions above and the Estimated Assessed Valuation as of September 1, 2022, tax rates of \$0.38 and \$0.35 per \$100 assessed valuation at a ninety-five percent (95%) collection rate would be necessary to pay the Maximum Requirement and the Average Requirement, respectively.
-See "DEBT SERVICE REQUIREMENTS SCHEDULE - TABLE 3" and "TAX DATA - Tax Adequacy for Debt Service."
+The 2023 Certified Assessed Valuation of the District is \$176,557,202.
+After issuance of the Bonds, the Maximum Requirement will be \$1,100,890 (2026) and the Average Requirement will be \$1,083,242 (2024 through 2046, inclusive).
+Assuming (1) no increase or decrease from the 2023 Certified Assessed Valuation; (2) the issuance of no additional debt; and (3) no other funds available for the payment of debt service, tax rates of \$0.66 and \$0.65 per \$100 assessed valuation at a ninety-five percent (95%) collection rate would be necessary to pay the Maximum Requirement and the Average Requirement, respectively.
+The District's Estimated Assessed Valuation as of August 15, 2023 is \$197,590,000.
+Based upon the assumptions above and the Estimated Assessed Valuation as of August 15, 2023, tax rates of \$0.59 and \$0.58 per \$100 assessed valuation at a ninety-five percent (95%) collection rate would be necessary to pay the Maximum Requirement and the Average Requirement, respectively.
+See "DEBT SERVICE REQUIREMENTS - TABLE 3" and "TAX DATA - Tax Adequacy for Debt Service."